UniBO-PRISMLab/AAA-Authenticated-Anonymity-Architecture/contracts/docs/AAAContract.md

 Requirements:
 - The phrase must not be finalized.
-- The phrase must not have been started.
+- The phrase must not have been started._

-Emits {SeedPhraseProtocolInitiated} event.
-Emits {WordRequestedToUIPNode} event for each selected node._

 #### Parameters